-The party was at full throttle when I got there with all the exotic flavours of Rick’s Cafe Americain .
+The party was at full throttle when I got there with all the exotic flavours of Rick’s Cafe a la Casablanca .
 The smoke filled air writhed an accompaniment to the loud music.
 Stars and starlets with various sycophants filled the small apartment, glamour clad in a fantastic glitter.
 I was one of the chosen few, a starlet by right of birth and the pet of the party due to my tender years.
 Under the mothering eyes of my aunts I tippled a bit and schmoozed away.
 There was a small discussion off to the side which I tried to ignore regarding my status, whether it was advisable for party members to indulge in something a little illegal with me being several years under the age of majority.
 I suppose the fact that I had an illegal (for me) drink in my hand tipped the scales in favour of their indulgence.

-Small as I was, the big blond wig with cat’s eye liner and whiskers must have given me an élan beyond my years as I found myself with an admirer.
+Small as I was, the big blond wig with cat’s eye liner and whiskers must have given me a certain something beyond my years as I found myself with an admirer.
 Drink must have blinded him, as he didn’t seem to notice that I was a good ten years younger than him and built like a boy to boot.
 Halfway through the night I had become conscious of his regard.
 He leaned towards me as he talked, touching my shoulder and repeatedly put his arm around the narrow expanse I called a waist.
 Very flattering I supposed but nothing I would take seriously.

 The night had been fabulous and I felt well pleased that I had been allowed this little glimpse into a world that seemed so much more sophisticated than mine.
-I was in the kitchen waiting for my ride when my "Romeo" came looking for me.
+I was in the kitchen waiting for my ride when my “Romeo” came looking for me.
 I had discarded my wig with cat’s ears and my face was washed clean.
 A month or so before (just like my aunts) I had cut my waist length hair and now sported what was known as a Chelsea girl cut (let’s just say VERY short).
 Hollywood cat woman glamour gone with no make up and cropped hair, I must have looked like a 12-year-old boy.
 The realization that this was who he had been hitting on for most of the evening must have shocked him sober.
 He mumbled a good night and was gone.
 Sixteen is so cruel.
-I did laugh then, I wouldn’t do that now.
+I did laugh then.
+I wouldn’t do that now.

-The ride home seemed much shorter as we left Hollywood and the Cafe Americain behind with its lionized stars and starlets.
+The ride home seemed much shorter as we left the party behind with its lionized stars and starlets.
 The silence of the car only amplified the ringing memory of music in my ears.
 The night was already fading to black and white, nostalgia of a brief shining Camelot above a taco shop on a street that time had already forgotten.
 I could look at it now with different eyes if I wanted but I choose not to.
 Some things are better left alone; Like a long forgotten blossom pressed between the pages of a musty book, newly discovered.
 Lift that delicate memory from those pages and dust is all that would remain.

 Sun showers mist bright rainbows cross the heavens.
 Smell the dark loam, rich and blanketed in a century of cast off needles.
 Hoary giants stand sentry.
 Broad spans encrusted with moss send imploring hands to worry the sky.
 Anchoring roots crawl across the earth grasping deeply lest ancient Titans are tempted to scale the cloud enshrouded foothills to seek the forbidden heights.
 Peers of my ancestors, the Fates have waited long to cut your thread.